 However, to make things interesting, Wegner traipsed through the aisle ways, sat on people’s laps and even took a lady’s drink on stage.
 His interactions with the audience were incredible, making the show come to life better than anyone could have ever imagined.

 Breaking the fourth wall, when interrupted in part of the scene by another cast member, Wegner kept it interesting by yelling, “Do you want to tell the story?
 I can’t work like this!”
 Storming off to the back he continued by shouting “Bartender!
 Get me one of whatever the lady onstage is having! ….
 10 Crowns!
 That’s ridiculous!”

 Over even more twists and turns, the anticipation to the end kept building up.
-With sassy remarks thrown from the left and right, the cast had fun with their roles, and it showed with every minute of the play.
+With sassy remarks thrown from the left and right, the cast had fun with their roles, and it showed with every minute of the production.
 The amazing performance ended with the biggest hustle I’ve seen on a stage.

 For all you future hustlers out there, you may just want to take a trip to the theatre to see how you could improve.
 That being said, there is more value to the show than just learning a good trick.

 It was one that family, friends and significant others could all enjoy together, or alone if you fancy a trip downtown by yourself.

 With the enjoyable atmosphere and the fantastic cast, I think we can safely say that this is one for the books!